 Too many false beliefs exist in SEO that we must stop spreading.
-The one that came back the most working as an SEO consultant for more than 6 years was that you only need to focus on SEO for that “push” moment during the launch of a website.
+The one that came up the most while working as an SEO consultant for more than 6 years is that you only need to focus on SEO for that “push” moment during the launch of a website.
 In other words: you can write 200 SEO articles in bulk, and then let your website live its life.
 It couldn’t be more wrong.

-SEO depends of Google, which has an algorithm that is constantly updated
+SEO depends on Google, which has an algorithm that is constantly updated

 To understand why SEO is something that only works in the long term, we must go back to why and how SEO exists.
-If we cut the acronym in English, we read Search Engine Optimization.
-Already, something is obvious.
-The word “optimization” implies something that is living, that is updated according to the times, changes and trends of the moment.
+The acronym stands for Search Engine Optimization.
+Right there, the word “optimization” implies something that is living, that is updated according to the times, changes, and trends of the moment.

-For example, let’s take the case of a car.
-The revision is simple: it is once every X years to check that everything is fine.
-If you want to optimize your car to make it more efficient and cool, then the options are endless: you can opt for bigger and stronger tires, an engine with more power under the hood, heated seats… There are many ways to “optimize” your car, and this optimization can even take several years if you try to follow all the trends and at the end of the day, you buy a new car.
+For example, imagine a car.
+You service it every X years to check that everything is fine.
+If you want to optimize your car to make it more efficient and cool, then the options are endless: you can opt for bigger and stronger tires, a more powerful engine under the hood, heated seats… There are many ways to “optimize” your car.
+This optimization can even take several years if you try to follow all the trends, and at the end of the day, you buy a new car.